Fund for Positive Engagement

 - Applications must be signed by the college or university president or chancellor.
 In the case of groups working on a common approach, each institution’s president or chancellor must sign.

 - Applications will be accepted on an ongoing basis until 11:59 pm PST on July 14, 2017.

 - Application reviewers will include students selected from among our Newman Civic Fellows, along with Compact staff.

-- Applicants will be notified of awards in mid-August.
+- Applicants will be notified of awards by the end of August.